 Logistics Decision Dominance: Maintaining Operational Superiority in a Contested Environment

-Now is the Time to focus on Decision Support
+Now Is the Time to Focus on Decision Support

 Now is the time to turn significant attention and resources to maintaining our logistics advantage.
 While technological fixes—resupply by drones, stealth subs, or even rockets—may be part of the solution, the fastest, cheapest, and most impactful area for investment is in decision support.
 Our logisticians and operators need real-time situational understanding of the contested environment and the tools to make the right, data-driven, decisions at the pace of need.